Job Management

 Create Duplicate |

-Determines that for jobs or sub-folders that belong to a folder, when you select Run into > Recent or Run into > Selected, jobs or sub-folders that already exist with the same name are duplicated instead of overwritten in the folder.
+Determines that for jobs or sub-folders that belong to a folder, when you select Run into > Recent or Run Into > Selected, jobs or sub-folders that already exist with the same name are duplicated instead of overwritten in the folder.
 This option is selected by default. |

 Variables |

-Viewing the Run Report
+Viewing the Run ReportLink copied to clipboard

 This procedure describes how to view folders, sub-folders, and jobs that you executed in the Monitoring domain.
 You can only view a report of the jobs that you executed from your current Control-M login session.